Benjamin considers himself an authority on James Bond, having reviewed every film and many more over a number of years.

 In London, M finds herself increasingly under pressure to resign from the Chairman of the Intelligence & Security Committee, Gareth Mallory.
 In addition, MI6's servers are hacked by an unknown source and an explosion occurs in M's office which kills a number of people, although M survives as she watches the explosion whilst returning from a meeting.
 With MI6 forced underground, M is startled to find 007 at her private residence, eager to rejoin.
 But after getting a little rusty having been away for so long, and with the stakes rarely higher, M has no choice to but send Bond to investigate...

 Neal Purvis, Robert Wade & John Logan *

 Action, Spy, Thriller

 Best Cinematography, Best Original Score, Best Sound Mixing

 What's to like?

-For the first time since "Goldfinger", all the right pieces were in the right place at the right time and not only that but there is finally some acknowledgement of Bond's previous cinematic career.
+For the first time since Goldfinger all the right pieces were in the right place at the right time and not only that but there is finally some acknowledgement of Bond's previous cinematic career.
 The cast are superb - Craig genuinely feels like Bond now that he's rediscovered his sense of humour but the film belongs to Dench and Bardem.
-Dench's M has been a staple of the series since "GoldenEye" in 1995 and her resolve and determination are as solid as ever but Bardem's Silva is a genuinely menacing and unsettling character, unpredictable and very dangerous.
-For me, he is right up there with Gert Fröbe's Auric Goldfinger for the best villain in the series.
-All we need now is a bad guy called Mr Bronze and we have the whole set...
+Dench's M has been a staple of the series since 1995's GoldenEye and her resolve and determination are as solid as ever but Bardem's Silva is a genuinely menacing and unsettling character, unpredictable and very dangerous.
+For me, he is right up there with Gert Fröbe's portrayal of Auric Goldfinger for the best villain in the series.
+All we need now is a bad guy called Mr Bronze and we would win a game of Bad Guy Bingo!